You’ve heard of Mendoza and Malbec, but have you heard of Cafayate and Torrontes?

 When you’re done, just drive around the corner to Finca las Nubes.

-I laid on the grass with my wine, recovering from an embarrassing fall into the river with a Torrontes.
+I laid on the grass with my wine, nursing my ego and bruised bum from an embarrassing fall into the river along the way.

 Hands down.

-The best empanadas in Argentina are here and each province has its own style.
+The best empanadas in Argentina are from the northwest and each province has its own style.

-Empanadas salteñas are diced beef with potatoes and spices.
-They’ll serve them with a fresh spicy tomato sauce that is absolutely *chef’s kiss*.
+Empanadas Salteñas feature diced beef with potatoes, cumin, and paprika.
+They’ll serve them with a fresh spicy tomato sauce called Salsa Yasgua.
+Spoon it generously onto each bite.

-In Buenos Aires, it’s reserved for patriotic holidays but you can and should eat it regularly up here.
+In Buenos Aires, it’s reserved for patriotic holidays but you can and should eat it regularly here in the north.
 It will warm your bones on cold Cafayate nights.

 Tamales and humita (similar to a tamal but filled with cheesy cream corn filling) are also typical dishes that can’t be missed.

-The recipe is simple: two cookies, something sweet in the middle (usually dulce de leche), all of it bathed in chocolate.
+The formula is simple: two cookies, something sweet in the middle (usually dulce de leche), then bathe all of that in chocolate.

 I recommend going on your first day and getting enough to snack on throughout your trip!
-Then going back at the end to stock up and fill your suitcase.
+Then going back at the end to stock up and fill your suitcase for gifts.

 While we’re discussing sweets, don’t leave Cafayate without trying wine ice cream.

-I’ve tried it at a couple of places and Miranda’s truly is miles better than what you’ll get at the touristy restaurants on the main square.
+I’ve tried it at a couple of places and Miranda’s truly is the best.

 Read More: All About Ice Cream in Argentina (& The Best Heladerías in Buenos Aires)

-It relies heavily on technology and interactive exhibits going into the history of winemaking in Cafayate.
+It relies heavily on technology and interactive exhibits going into the history of winemaking here.

 This small museum at Colón 191 is filled from floor to ceiling with pre-Colombian artifacts.